labsyspharm/vae-paper/README.md

 ```

-Next, change directories to the `src` folder and open the computational notebooks in JupyterLab with the following command:
+Next, change directories to the `src` folder and run the following command to open, brows, and run the computational notebooks with JupyterLab:
 ```bash
 jupyter lab